JoshuaKGoldberg/create-typescript-app/docs/Tooling.md

 # Tooling

-`create-typescript-app` provides over two dozen pieces of tooling, ranging from code building and formatting to various forms of GitHub repository management and linting.
+`create-typescript-app` provides over two dozen pieces of tooling, ranging from code building and formatting to various forms of GitHub repository management.
 Most can be individually turned off or on.

 The `create-typescript-app` setup scripts -[creation](./Creation.md), [initialization](./Initialization.md), and [migration](./Migration.md)- will prompt you to choose a "base" template level to initialize from.